ejedev/PyRecover/README.md

 - Support for multiple uploads (right now it only lets you have one data file.)

 # Disclaimer
-This program is made for educational and personal use only.
-It is not to be used to steal others passwords and I'm not responsible for any consequences should you get caught doing so.
+This program was made for educational and personal use only.
+It should not be used to steal others passwords.
+I'm not responsible for any consequences should you get caught doing so.